For crisp stalks full of flavor, read these tips for how to grow celery. You’ll want to ensure it isn’t watery, bitter or too stringy.

 - Tomato hornworms

-The great thing about growing celery is you can harvest some stalks and they will continue to grow.
+The great thing about growing celery is as you harvest the outer stalks, it will continue to grow.
 It’s important to pick the ribs from the outside in.

 Cut it from the base.
 Get a ruler and measure the stalk from the base to the lowest leaf.
-If it’s a minimum of six to eight inches tall, it’s ready for harvesting.
+If the stalks are a minimum of six to eight inches tall, it’s ready for harvesting.

 On average, it takes four and a half months to sow celery.
 Cutting will encourage new growth.

 Pale stems are less nutritious than dark green ones.

 In hardiness zones 2 – 8, you’ll likely harvest it in mid-July into early August.

 It is considered difficult to grow and not recommended for beginners.
 One of the reasons is seeds often don’t germinate.

 Also, it prefers cooler temperatures.
 Most varieties do well with light frost protection can be damaged by moderate frost.
 However, cold weather after transplanting can cause bolting.
 In hot weather, it will bolt as well.
 This means it will flower and produce seeds.